Sunderland Film School

 ISEP-Direct Summer for all ISEP member students

 Upon successful completion of the course students will be awarded 15 University of Sunderland credits (3-4 US credits, ultimately determined by the home institution).
-Assessment will be in the form of a practical project and presentation.

 SPECIAL ACADEMIC CONDITIONS

 Students must have completed at least one year of university-level study in any discipline.

 I-to-I applicants who are not native English speakers must submit a minimum official TOEFL score of 550 (213 CBT) or a minimum IELTS score of 6.0.
 Note: The host institution ultimately determines proficiency level and course eligibility.

 Additional options are available for semester programs.
 See the Membership Directory for details.